a-ainamdar/MB-280T01-Configure-Dynamics-365-customer-experience-model-driven-apps/Instructions/Labs/Lab_4_2_Create_a_form.md

 **IMPORTANT:** Since by default all forms are named Information, make sure to verify that the form you select has a Form Type of Main and not something else.
 By default, the form has two fields: Report Name and Owner.

 ### Task #2: Select columns for the form
-1. On the right side of the screen on the Properties panel, select the **Name** field, and change it to Report Information.
+1. On the right side of the screen on the Properties panel, select the **Name** field, and change it to `Report Information`.
 2. Select **Table columns** from the left navigation pane and add the following fields below the Owner field by dragging columns to the form or simply clicking column names:
     - Description
     - Report Purpose